andycai/pomodoro-tauri-react/README.md

 # pomodoro
-A simple Pomodoro Timer write in tauri and react.
+A simple pomodoro timer write in Tauri and React.

 ## Screenshots